mlin2/InstrumentationServer/README.md

 ```
 Run the following commands from your terminal

+This will generate all the model classes and endpoint interfaces defined in InstrumentationServer/raml/iaas.raml
+mvn raml:generate

 This will download all the maven dependencies and execute the tests.
 mvn test

-This will generate all the model classes and endpoint interfaces defined in InstrumentationServer/raml/iaas.raml
-mvn raml:generate

-This command will run the server with the configuration specified in the config file.
+This command will run the server with the configuration specified in the config file "config.ini".
 mvn exec:java
 ```
-Limitations:
-* As the wrong resource interfaces were generated for form-data multiparts out of the RAML file, we introduced the workaround.resource package with the fixed resource interfaces.
-* The project both includes a jar of the DroidForce project and also a folder for the Instrumentation-PEPs files.
-* When trying to use XML model classes to map the metadata from an XML file, Jersey only returns request failed for all requests.
-This is probably the case because JacksonFeature registers both the Json model classes and the XML model classes.
-Therefore, a manual mapping of the XML metadata was implemented.
-This may be improved by registering a custom ObjectMapper.